What is a Web Developer Portfolio?

 4. Projects

-- Recruiters - Want to see what problems you solved, how you solved them, and how you have grown as a developer across your listed projects.
+- Recruiters - Want to see what problems you solved and how you've improved as a developer.

 - Title

-- Links - Link to live website, and one to view code.
+- Links - A link to the live site and another to the code.

 Projects Examples

-Not sure what to build?
-Check out Web Dev Project Ideas to Build a Standout Portfolio for inspiration and tips on creating unique projects.
+Need project ideas?
+Check out Web Dev Project Ideas to Build a Standout Portfolio for inspiration!

 5. Skills

-A skills section is optional if you've already highlighted your skills within the projects section.
-However, if you haven't or have additional skills beyond those used in your projects, this is where you should list them.
+A skills section is optional if you already list your skills in the projects section.
+If not, or if you have extra skills to highlight, this section is useful.

-You can organize your skills in a simple list or categorize them by relevance or recent usage.
+You can list your skills in a simple format or organize them by category.

 Tip: